mhausenblas/l2i/README.md

 ### Content inspection

-If you provide the `--export` parameter, `l2i` will not only display metadata of a layer but also download its content into the provided path, under a `layer-content` directory.
+If you provide the `--export` parameter, `l2i` will not only display metadata of a layer but also download its content into the provided path (relative or absolute), under a `layer-content` directory.

 For example: